etandel/etevaldo/README.md

 which is avaliable through [LuaRocks](http://luarocks.org/).

 It means that installing Etevaldo is simply installing Lua 5.1 and LuaSocket.
-Then, to run, just do 'lua client.lua' and it should run smoothly.
+Then, to run, just do 'lua main.lua' and it should run smoothly.

 2) Customization
 ---